top of page

 It is in the spirit of Clara and Larry's love and commitment that we look forward to honoring this year’s award recipient for continuing their work today!

-We at Harmony Creek Church are thrilled to announce that Andie Hock is the 2025 recipient of the Clara and Larry Rezash Equality Advocacy Award.
-This annual award, lovingly known as the Clary Award, recognizes an individual or group for excellence in working on behalf of the local LGBTQ+ community.
-The Clary Award is named in memory of United Church of Christ Pastor Larry Rezash and his wife Clara Barnum Rezash.
-The Rezashes dedicated their lives to ensuring that all people feel known and loved, especially those who are LBGTQ+ and are not accepted by their families.
-Like Larry and Clara, Andie’s tireless efforts as an advocate, supporter, and volunteer have made a lasting impact on countless lives.
+Robert-Wayne Waldron has been selected as the recipient of Harmony Creek Church’s 2026 Clara and Larry Rezash Equality Advocacy Award.
+This annual award, lovingly called the Clary Award, is named in memory of United Church of Christ Pastor Larry Rezash and his wife Clara Barnum Rezash, who dedicated their lives to ensuring that all people feel known and loved, especially those who are LBGTQ+ and may not be accepted bytheir families.
+In addition to continuing Clara and Larry’s legacy,Robert-Wayne Waldron is actively defining and pioneering the next essential chapter of inclusive community work in our region.

 Past Recipients